val-town/val-town-docs/src/content/docs/reference/custom-domains.md

 title: Custom domains
 description: Point your own domains to any HTTP val
 sidebar:
+  order: 5
   badge:
     text: PRO
     variant: note
-lastUpdated: 2024-01-08
+lastUpdated: 2024-03-18
 ---

 :::note
 Custom domains are available only to [Pro subscribers](https://www.val.town/pricing).
 :::

 Custom domains allow you to use your own domain names to access the HTTP vals you created.
-This feature enables a more branded and professional experience for users visiting your vals.
+This feature enables a branded and professional experience for users visiting your vals.

 ## Buy a domain